fish-shell/fish-shell/doc_src/cmds/argparse.rst

 Each option specification consists of:

-- A short flag letter (which is mandatory).
-It must be an alphanumeric or "#".
-The "#" character is special and means that a flag of the form ``-123`` is valid.
-The short flag "#" must be followed by "-" (since the short name isn't otherwise valid since ``_flag_#`` is not a valid var name) and must be followed by a long flag name with no modifiers.

-- A ``/`` if the short flag can be used by someone invoking your command else ``-`` if it should not be exposed as a valid short flag.
-If there is no long flag name these characters should be omitted.
-You can also specify a '#' to indicate the short and long flag names can be used and the value can be specified as an implicit int; i.e., a flag of the form ``-NNN``.
+- An optional alphanumeric short flag letter, followed by a ``/`` if the short flag can be used by someone invoking your command or a ``-`` if it should not be exposed as a valid short flag and the letter is just for the ``_flag_X`` variable.

-- A long flag name which is optional.
-If not present then only the short flag letter can be used.
+- An optional long flag name.
+If not present then only the short flag letter can be used, and if that is not present either it's an error.

-- Nothing if the flag is a boolean that takes no argument or is an implicit int flag, or
+- Nothing if the flag is a boolean that takes no argument or is an integer flag, or

 - ``=`` if it requires a value and only the last instance of the flag is saved, or